colons/instant-coverage/README.rst

     minutes.

 Portable
-    Automatically tested_ on against Django versions 1.4 to 2.2.
+    Automatically tested_ against Django versions 1.4 to 2.2.
 I'm also actively using it on many projects running Django versions in that range.

 .. _tested: https://travis-ci.org/colons/instant-coverage